TAPE-Lab/CyGNAL/README.md

 # **Cy**TOF Si**gn**alling An**al**ysis (*CyGNAL*)

-In this repository we present CyGNAL, a pipeline for analysing mass cytometry data featured in our 2021 Nature Protocols, Sufi et al. paper: [Multiplexed single-cell analysis of organoid signaling networks](https://doi.org/10.1038/s41596-021-00603-4).
+In this repository we present CyGNAL, a pipeline for analysing mass cytometry data featured in our 2021 Nature Protocols, Sufi and Qin et al. paper: [Multiplexed single-cell analysis of organoid signaling networks](https://doi.org/10.1038/s41596-021-00603-4).
 In [Qin et al. 2020](https://www.nature.com/articles/s41592-020-0737-8) we show a practical application to a complex biological system of the data analysis enabled by CyGNAL.

 With code in both Python and R, CyGNAL assumes some preliminary and inter-step